Soul Drops Review: Why "Shamanic" Supplements are a Bad Idea

 | |

 Soul Drops is a company that makes “sacred plant elixirs” with “loving shamanic energy.”
-This already raises red flags to us about the legitimacy and safety of the brand's supplements.
+These descriptions raise red flags to us about the legitimacy and safety of the brand's supplements.

 But do Soul Drops contain ingredients proven in medical studies to improve health or mental wellness?
 Do they contain any dangerous ingredients?
 Can you really "microdose" these herbs?
-Who is the founder of this company and are they qualified to formulate herbal supplements?
 And how do real users rate and describe the effects of Soul Drops?

 Can You Really "Microdose" Herbs?